Kuiper belt: Discovery

 In 1987, astronomer David Jewitt, then at MIT, became increasingly puzzled by "the apparent emptiness of the outer Solar System".
 He encouraged then-graduate student Jane Luu to aid him in his endeavour to locate another object beyond Pluto's orbit, because, as he told her, "If we don't, nobody will."
 Using telescopes at the Kitt Peak National Observatory in Arizona and the Cerro Tololo Inter-American Observatory in Chile, Jewitt and Luu conducted their search in much the same way as Clyde Tombaugh and Charles Kowal had, with a blink comparator.
 Initially, examination of each pair of plates took about eight hours, but the process was sped up with the arrival of electronic charge-coupled devices or CCDs, which, though their field of view was narrower, were not only more efficient at collecting light (they retained 90% of the light that hit them, rather than the 10% achieved by photographs) but allowed the blinking process to be done virtually, on a computer screen.
 Today, CCDs form the basis for most astronomical detectors.
 In 1988, Jewitt moved to the Institute of Astronomy at the University of Hawaii.
 Luu later joined him to work at the University of Hawaii's 2.24 m telescope at Mauna Kea.
 Eventually, the field of view for CCDs had increased to 1024 by 1024 pixels, which allowed searches to be conducted far more rapidly.
 Finally, after five years of searching, Jewitt and Luu announced on 30 August 1992 the "Discovery of the candidate Kuiper belt object 1992 QB1".
 This object would later be named 15760 Albion.
 Six months later, they discovered a second object in the region, (181708) 1993 FW.
-By 2018, over 2000 Kuiper belts objects had been discovered.
+By 2018, over 2000 Kuiper belt objects had been discovered.